 According to researchers, when it comes to psychological well-being, the actual purpose doesn’t matter.
 Whether you’re a parent who finds purpose in raising a child, an entrepreneur who finds meaning in developing sustainable products, or a mail carrier who builds meaningful community through your daily route -- all that matters is that you have a purpose.
 That mere commitment, it seems, boosts your emotional wellbeing.

 Then there’s your physical wellbeing.
 Over the past decade, many researchers have been keen to link happiness to longevity.
 In one recent five-year study, almost 4,000 people, middle-aged or older, were asked to record their levels of happiness, anxiety, and other emotions at four specific times over the course of a single day.
-The findings: people were up to 35% less likely to die if their typical day involved feeling happy, excited, and content.
+The findings: people were up to 35% less likely to die prematurely if their typical day involved feeling happy, excited, and content.

 If having a purpose correlates with happiness, and happiness with a longer life, it should follow that the more purposeful your life, the longer it extends.